-Associate of Science in Industrial Maintenance Technology - Not for Transfer (AS)
+Associate of Science in Industrial Maintenance Technology (AS)

 This degree prepares students for entry-level employment and/or potential further study in the fields of Industrial Technology/Industrial Maintenance.
 Students completing this degree will have a foundation for the field of Industrial Technology through the study of electricity, motor controls and programmable motor drives, programmable logic controllers, hydraulics/pneumatics, industrial mechanics, machining, refrigeration and boilers, and welding and will acquire skills and abilities in design of electrical circuits, reading and interpreting schematics, encoding programmable devices, and design of facility changes for industrial applications.